kubiya-solutions-engineering/teammate-starter-template/tools/README.md

    - **Action:** Define the command-line arguments for your script, including names and descriptions.

 #### 12. **Env**
-   - **Action:** List any environment variables your tool requires.
+   - **Action:** List any environment variables your tool requires AWS_PROFILE can be passed to the teammate if you have setup the AWS integration within the Kubiya web app.

 ---

 ### With Files

-> **Note:** Only include this section if your tool needs to access specific files, like AWS credentials.
+> **Note:** Only include this section if your tool needs to access specific files, like AWS credentials (which are passed to the teammate if you add the AWS_PROFILE environment variable)